How to reset your MHC Account password

 Is only 10 characters, which is shorter than the required 12 characters

-Manage your legacy system password
+Select employees only: Manage your legacy system password

 These instructions can be used whether this is your first time setting a legacy system password or you're resetting a forgotten legacy system password.
 Only a few linux systems continue to require legacy system passwords.